awsdocs/aws-app-mesh-user-guide/doc_source/appmesh-getting-started.md

 **To configure an Amazon EC2 instance as a virtual node member**

 1. Launch an Amazon EC2 instance with an IAM role that has read access to Amazon ECR\.
-This permission allows the instance to pull the App Mesh Envoy container image from Amazon ECR\.
+This permissions allows the instance to pull the App Mesh Envoy container image from Amazon Elastic Container Registry\.
 For more information, see [Amazon ECR Managed Policies](https://docs.aws.amazon.com/AmazonECR/latest/userguide/ecr_managed_policies.html)\.

 1. Connect to your instance via SSH\.